 We are a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
 Our pipeline consists of small molecule product candidates that target cancer signaling pathways where there is a strong scientific and clinical rationale to improve outcomes, and we intend to pair them with molecular or cellular diagnostics to identify those patients most likely to respond to treatment.
+We presently have two clinical-stage product candidates, tipifarnib and KO-539, one preclinical-stage product candidate, KO-2806, currently in investigational new drug-enabling studies, as well as additional programs that are at a discovery stage.
+We own global commercial rights to all of our programs and product candidates.
 We plan to advance our product candidates through a combination of internal development and strategic partnerships while maintaining significant development and commercial rights.
-We presently have two key product candidates in clinical trials, tipifarnib and KO-539.

-Tipifarnib is a potent, selective and orally bioavailable inhibitor of farnesyl transferase that has been previously studied in more than 5,000 cancer patients and demonstrated compelling and durable anti-cancer activity in certain patients with a manageable side effect profile.
+Our first product candidate, tipifarnib, is a potent, selective and orally bioavailable inhibitor of farnesyl transferase that has been previously studied in more than 5,000 cancer patients and demonstrated compelling and durable anti-cancer activity in certain patients with a manageable side effect profile.
 We are currently evaluating tipifarnib in multiple solid tumor and hematologic indications.